 - Newegg PSU Calculator

 You probably don’t need a 1,000-watt PSU, even for an extreme gaming rig.
 A few years ago, all graphics cards on the high-end of our GPU Benchmarks hierarchy were very power hungry.
 But this has changed with Nvidia's recent architectures.
 It's simply not necessary to buy a 1kW PSU for a couple of RTX 2080s.
-An 800W model will do just fine, leaving headroom for an overclocked CPU as well.
+An 800W model will do just fine, leaving headroom for an overclocked CPU as well, as you can see in our CPU Benchmarks hierarchy.
 Fans of AMD's high-end Radeon VII or the newer Radeon RX 5700 XT will need to plan for higher power use, pairing these cards with PSUs featuring greater maximum output.

 Check the physical dimensions of your case before buying.
 If you have a standard ATX PC case, chances are an ATX power supply will fit.
 But many higher-wattage PSUs are longer than the typical 5.5 inches.
 So you’ll want to be sure of your case’s PSU clearance.
 If you have a particularly tiny or slim PC case, it may require a less-typical (and more compact) SFX power supply.
 We have picks for this form factor below as well.

 For more on this subject, see our A Basic Guide To Motherboard, Case and Power Supply Form Factors feature.